My Banner

 The picture is detailed enough to show the outline of the top-mounted pulley, the distinctive 3-bolt mouton and the metal claw under the crossbar.
 The brass lined lunette, the body basket and the metal braces on the uprights are also visible.
 There are no visible differences between this guillotine and the ones seen below in newer pictures.
 It does appear that from 1872 to 1939 the guillotine did not undergo any significant changes, if any at all.

-This newest picture of a French execution was taken in Toulouse on May 2nd 1901 as Jean Allières approaches the guillotine for his fatal meeting with Anatole Deibler.
+This seldom seen picture of a French execution was taken in Toulouse on May 2nd 1901 as Jean Allières approaches the guillotine for his fatal meeting with Anatole Deibler.
 Allières had murdered his elderly handicapped mother with an axe just five months earlier... the justice system in France was rather swift.
 Being a "parricide" - one who had murdered one of his parents - Allières would have gone to the guillotine barefooted and worn a black veil over his head as he was considered unworthy of seeing the light of his last day.
 This veil was removed just before the execution.
 Prior to 1832 the Napoleonic judicial code followed this ritual by the axe-amputation of the condemned's right hand, followed immediately by his beheading.
 This horrible ritual was a left-over from a time, before the Revolution, when the death penalty was applied with various degrees of cruelty and torture to "fit the crime".
 A parricide was considered an especially vile criminal thus entitled to this extra attention.

 This photo is a well known picture taken before the execution of Henri Languille, in Orléans, on June 28th, 1905.
 The picture was admittedly touched up by Photography Studio Joseph to add figures of Languille, his executioners and a priest because the photo they had taken during the actual execution did not turn out.
 The anecdote validates the widely circulated postcard photo, with the obviously fake handpainted figures, as having been taken before that execution.